Chief (horse)

 Chief (1932–1968) was a horse owned by the United States Army.
 He has been credited as the Army's last living operational cavalry mount.
 Mustered into service in 1940 in Nebraska, Chief was posted to Fort Riley and served with the 9th and 10th Cavalry Regiments before being sent to the U.S. Army Cavalry School.
 In 1949–1950, he was retired and put out to pasture; he died in 1968.

 Early life and military service

 Chief was foaled in 1932 and added to the cavalry muster roll in 1940 at Fort Robinson, having been purchased that year from L. A. Robinson of Scottsbluff, Nebraska, for $163.
-He was bay with white markings, standing 15.25 hands (15.49 dm) high and weighing 1,030 lbs.
+He was bay with white markings, standing 15.1 hands (155 cm) high and weighing 1,030 lbs.
 Chief was described as an "all around good cavalry horse" who was especially skilled at jumping, and was popular and well-liked among cavalry troopers.

 In 1941, Chief was posted to Fort Riley and assigned to the 10th Cavalry Regiment, though was later transferred to the 9th Cavalry Regiment.
 In June 1942 he was transferred, again, to the U.S. Army Cavalry School and promoted to Advanced Cavalry Charger.